palantir/global-typings-bundler/README.md

 * wildcard re-exports: `export * from ...`
 * named export statements without a from clause: `export { foo, bar as baz }`.
 (Note: `export { foo, bar as baz } from ...` _is_ supported.)

-#### Code Structure

-TODO

-#### Development
+### Development

+Quick Start:

 ```
 npm run lint
 npm run build
 ```

-##### Testing
+#### Testing

 In order to test your changes:

 * Add/modify test cases as necessary in `test/cases`.
 Each test case is its own directory and has a file named `params.json` which supplies the parameters to pass when building the bundled typings file.
   If your code changes are supposed to affect the output of the library, ensure at least one test case is affected as well.
 If you're simply refactoring code, it's fine to leave the test cases as they are.
 * Run `npm run build` to build the latest version of your code.
 * Run `npm run test` to generate output for all test cases into the `test/output` directory.
     * If the command succeeds, your code changes didn't affect the output from any test cases.